-IPL 2023 Auction Rules, Regulations, Player Retention, Right to Match: The Tata Indian Premier League (IPL) 2022 is all set to draw curtains on May 29th as home team Gujarat Titans (GT) take on Rajasthan Royals (RR) in the final at the iconic Narendra Modi Stadium in Ahmedabad.
+IPL 2023 Auction Rules, Regulations, Player Retention, and Right to Match: The Tata Indian Premier League (IPL) 2022 is all set to draw curtains on May 29th as home team Gujarat Titans (GT) take on Rajasthan Royals (RR) in the final at the iconic Narendra Modi Stadium in Ahmedabad.
 The epic final from the world’s biggest cricket stadium is just a few moments away from the action.

 The competition has been scintillating throughout the tournament.
 The two debutant teams, Lucknow Super Giants and Gujarat Titans ended up qualifying for the playoffs.
-In fact, Gujarat Titans will play the finals against Rajasthan Royals tonight.
+In fact, the Gujarat Titans will play the finals against the Rajasthan Royals tonight.

 Meanwhile, the foundation for a strong and entertaining season was built right at the auction table, which was held on February 12 and 13 in Bangaluru.